Hardcoreprawn/architecture/input/posts/solutions/business-data-and-how-to-manage-it.md

 * [Building a Data Hub, Ticking Trend](https://www.tickingtrend.com/articles/building-a-data-hub#:~:text=Building%20a%20Data%20Hub%201%20Step%201%3A%20Define,Data%20Governance%20...%207%20Step%207%3A%20Data%20Analytics)
 * [Data Hubs - What's Next in Data Architecture, Eckerson](https://www.eckerson.com/articles/data-hubs-what-s-next-in-data-architecture)

 A data hub architecture separates the management of core business data from other concerns, such as analytics.
-As a collection of web services, it follows the principles and standards Everflow adheres to, including:
+As a collection of web services, it follows the principles and standards <...> adheres to, including:

 * Multi-cloud capable
 * Scalable